 - 5 plus lines of Shakespeare text that hold personal significance for you and that you know by heart from Romeo and Juliet

 - clothes and shoes that allow you to be physically active

 - a willingness and openness to engage Shakespeare’s texts imaginatively, physically, vocally and emotionally.

 Classes and activities take place during mornings and afternoons and some evenings.
-Other evenings during the week are free time.
-In the course of the week, workshop participants will attend two plays – Love’s Labour’s Lost (Tina Packer Playhouse, mainstage) and A Midsummer Night’s Dream (The Mount, outdoors).
-Our schedule provides time for other optional Shakespeare & Company productions (available with a 20% teacher discount) and other local performances and attractions.
+Other evenings during this week are free time.
+Participants will attend two productions: Love’s Labour’s Lost (Tina Packer Playhouse, mainstage) and A Midsummer Night’s Dream (The Mount, outdoors).
+Our schedule provides time for other optional Shakespeare & Company productions (available with a 20% teacher discount) as well as other local performances and attractions.
 Or just take the evening off.

 Housing and Meals

 Private rooms in onsite Company housing (Lawrence Hall) with shared bath.
-Accommodations are in Greater Grace Manor in Lee, MA, 5 miles from the Shakespeare & Company property.
-A Spouse, partner or adult guest in same room with participant costs an additional $25 per night.
+Our housing facilities are extremely modest–think “camping”.
+A spouse, partner or adult guest in same room with participant costs an additional $25 per night.
 Pillows, sheets, blankets, wash cloth and 1 towel are provided for each person.